whotracksme/whotracks.me/blog/trackers_in_your_favorite_site.md

 # From Cities to Trackers
 Doing Sankey diagrams for cities may have been fun.
-Not sure the result of doing the same for trackers on your favorite sites will be equally fun.
-In fact it may be terrifying.
-We'll be using public data from whotracks.me to map tracker categories to Companies present on a particular site.
+The result of doing the same for trackers on your favourite sites might not be as fun -it may in fact be terrifying.
+We'll be using public data from whotracks.me to map tracker categories to companies present on a particular site.
 Each link will be a tracker the company owns.
-This gives immediate visual insights on who's watching you an why.
+This gives immediate visual insights on who's watching you and why.

 ## Terse intro to the API
 The data and API for whotracksme us available on Pypi and you can easily install it